 \subsection{Density Evaluation for LiDAR Measurements.}

-The fundamental objective of LiDAR design is to maximize valid returns from target surfaces to enhance 3D understanding--notably, this goal generalizes across 3D tasks including geometry reconstruction, motion estimation, and object detection.
-We propose a target density formulation that directly encodes this objective over our 6D LiDAR design space.
-To do this, we weight the density of each candidate ray $\mathbf{d}$ by two conditions.
-First, design points $\mathbf{d}$ must have high surface proximity: for a class of scenes, the mapped scene point $\mathbf{s} = \mathcal{M}(\mathbf{d})$ of a LiDAR design $\mathbf{d}$ should, on average, be on or near the scene surfaces.
-Second, design points should have high visibility: the ray path for measurement $\mathbf{d}$ from its origin $\mathbf{x}$ to scene point $\mathbf{s}$ must have high transmittance (i.e., no occlusions).
+The core objective of LiDAR design is to maximize valid returns from target surfaces, thereby improving 3D understanding--notably, this goal generalizes across tasks including geometry reconstruction, motion estimation, and object detection.
+We therefore propose a target density formulation that expresses this objective over the 6D LiDAR design space.
+To do this, we weight the density of each candidate ray $\mathbf{d}$ by two factors.
+First, design points $\mathbf{d}$ must have \textit{high surface proximity}: for a class of scenes, the scene point $\mathbf{s} = \mathcal{M}(\mathbf{d})$ captured by LiDAR measurement $\mathbf{d}$ should, on average, lie on or near \textit{a surface} to maximize 3D understanding.
+Second, design points should have \textit{high visibility}: the ray path for measurement $\mathbf{d}$ from origin $\mathbf{x}$ to scene point $\mathbf{s}$ must have high transmittance, i.e., be free of occlusions.

-To model this density formulation, we first consider a class of scenes for a given task (e.g, face meshes for face scanning) represented by signed distance functions (SDFs).
-For each design point $\mathbf{d}$ \textit{within this class of scenes}, we aim to measure the \textit{surface proximity} of the design's observed scene point $\mathbf{s} = \mathcal{M}(\mathbf{d})$, and the \textit{visibility} of each design between its origin $\mathbf{x}$ and observed scene point $\mathbf{s}$.
-Let $\mathrm{SDF}_i(\mathbf{s})$ be the signed distance, for scene $i$, from scene point $\mathbf{s}$ to the nearest object surface (zero at the surface, positive outside).
-We define an energy function quantifying the surface proximity of a design point, or measurement, $\mathbf{d}$ with observed scene point $\mathbf{s} = \mathcal{M}(\mathbf{d})$ as:
+To compute this density, we consider a class of task-specific scenes (e.g, face meshes for face scanning) represented by signed distance functions (SDFs).
+For each design point $\mathbf{d}$, we evaluate the two density terms (surface proximity and ray visibility) \textit{over the class of scenes}.
+Let $\mathrm{SDF}_i(\mathbf{s})$ be the signed distance, for scene $i$, from scene point $\mathbf{s}$ to the nearest surface (zero at the surface, positive outside).
+We then define an energy function measuring the \textit{surface proximity} of each design point $\mathbf{d}$ with observed scene point $\mathbf{s} = \mathcal{M}(\mathbf{d})$: